10play/10tap-editor/website/docs/examples/basic.md

 # Basic example

-In this example we will be creating a basic editor that contains all of the pre-built plugins, custom styling, custom keyboard and a keyboard aware toolbar
+In this example we will be creating a basic editor that contains all of the pre-built plugins, custom styling, custom keyboard and a keyboard aware toolbar.
+[Jump To Full Example](#full-example)

 ## Creating The Editor Bridge